-Sadly, this doesn’t mean that on the last Friday of April each year your cat will be kind enough to point out all the hairballs they’ve hacked up throughout your home, and do so prior to your bare feet finding them first.
-Rather, National Hairball Awareness Day is an opportunity to learn about, or refresh your memory on, what hairballs could mean and some of the steps you could take to minimize their occurrence (or even prevent them).
+Sadly, this doesn’t mean that on the last Friday of April each year, your cat will be kind enough to point out all the hairballs they’ve hacked up throughout your home and do so before your bare feet find them first!

-Actually, as you might imagine, it’s actually quite a good thing that your cat does vomit up any hairballs they get.
-Otherwise you’d be having to pay for multiple surgeries to have these obstructions removed from his digestive tract when they fail to pass through on their own.
+As you might imagine, it’s actually a pretty good thing that your cat does vomit up any hairballs they get.
+Otherwise, you’d be having to pay for multiple surgeries to have these obstructions removed from their digestive tract when they fail to pass through on their own.